Sunying-RONG/analyseStaticTp1/README.md

 # analyseStaticTp1
+This project is to generate a call graph.

 1. Git clone https://github.com/Sunying-RONG/analyseStaticTp1.git
 Code of TP1 part 2 is in /analyseStaticTp1/src/main/java/partie2
 2. In eclipse, import maven project analyseStaticTp1